TCLamnidis/BareBonesBash/README.md

 to see it.
 You could try scrolling but likely you'll not be able to go back far enough to see your previous commands.

-Tip: try pressing `ctrl+l`, which will clear your terminal of all the junk that was printed to your screen.
+**BONUS TIP TIME!** try pressing `ctrl+l`, which will clear your terminal of all the junk that was printed to your screen.
 This does NOT delete those lines, it simply scrolls down for you.
 You can still find all your previous work if you scroll up.

+Now it's time for the inevitable tangent when your tutor thinks of a very (un)funny metaphor to explain something!

 ## Asking the computer for help (it loves helping people)
 As we just learned, the FASTQ file we've been playing with is compressed. _Zipped_,